 Bassetlaw English Average English Worst English Best

-Male 78.8 79.5 74.2 83.7
+Male 78.7 79.6 74.5 83.9

-Female 81.8 83.1 79.4 86.8
+Female 82.5 83.2 79.5 87.0

-Source: Public Health England (2018) Health Profile for Bassetlaw.
+Source: Public Health England (2020) Health Profile for Bassetlaw.

-The Health Profile highlights that the health of adults is generally better than the average for England including in relation to the prevalence of smoking, percentage of physically active adults, but is worse than the national average in relation to obesity.
+The Health Profile highlights that the health of adults is generally better than the average for England in relation to the prevalence of the estimated diabetes and dementia diagnosis rate, but is worse than the national average in relation to hospital admission rate for alcohol-related conditions and obesity.
 In terms of their own perceptions, as at the 2011 Census, 6.7% of the District's residents reported their health as bad or very bad and 21.8% reported a long term illness or disability that impacts on their day to day activities, higher than the average in England (17.6%).